pinpea/user-distance-api/README.md

 # Flask API demo to find users near London

 Uses the bpdts-test-app API and returns users who are either listed as living in a given city or whose current location is within a requested number of miles of that city.
-This project was reimplemented in [TypeScript](https://github.com/pinpea/user-distance-api-ts)
+I also mplemented this project in [TypeScript](https://github.com/pinpea/user-distance-api-ts)

 The available options are as follows: